danintheory/danintheory.github.io/_includes/content.md

 # Daniel Adam Roberts
 {% endif %}

-I just completed my Ph.D. at the [Center for Theoretical Physics](http://www-ctp.mit.edu/) at [MIT](http://web.mit.edu/), funded by a Hertz Foundation Fellowship and the NDSEG.
+I am a theoretical physics postdoc in the [School of Natural Sciences](http://www.sns.ias.edu/) at the [Institute for Advanced Study](http://www.ias.edu) in Princeton, NJ.

-Previously, I was a Marshall Scholar in the UK.
+Previously, I completed my Ph.D. at the [Center for Theoretical Physics](http://www-ctp.mit.edu/) at [MIT](http://web.mit.edu/), funded by a Hertz Foundation Fellowship and the NDSEG.
+Prior to that, I was a Marshall Scholar in the UK.
 While there, I read for [Part III of the Mathematical Tripos](http://www.maths.cam.ac.uk/postgrad/mathiii/) at [Cambridge](http://www.cam.ac.uk/) and then studied quantum information at [Oxford](http://www.ox.ac.uk/).
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with [David R. Smith](http://people.ee.duke.edu/~drsmith/).
-In September 2016, I will begin a postdoc in theoretical physics at the [IAS](http://www.ias.edu) in Princeton, NJ.

 {% if page.name-length == "short" %}